jplag/JPlag/README.md

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*

-In the new version the language can either be set with the -l parameter or as a subcommand.
+The language can either be set with the -l parameter or as a subcommand.
 If both a subcommand and the -l option are specified, the subcommand will take priority.
-As a subcommand language specific arguments can be set.
-As of now, there are no such arguments.
-They will be added to this description.
+When using the subcommand language specific arguments can be set.
 A list of language specific options can be obtained by requesting the help page of a subcommand (e.g. "jplag java -h").

 ```